-Class O, Series O and Class OH units are only available to select investors who have been approved by and have entered into a Class O, Series O or Class OH unit account agreement with the Manager or whose dealer or discretionary manager offers separately managed accounts or similar programs and has entered into a Class O, Series O or Class OH unit account agreement with the Manager.
+Class O, Series O, Class OT6, and Class OH units are only available to select investors who have been approved by and have entered into a Class O, Series O or Class OH unit account agreement with the Manager or whose dealer or discretionary manager offers separately managed accounts or similar programs and has entered into a Class O, Series O or Class OH unit account agreement with the Manager.
 These investors are typically financial services companies, including the Manager, that use Class O, Series O or Class OH units of a Fund to facilitate offering other products to investors.
-No management fees or class-specific expenses are charged to a Fund in respect of Class O, Series O and Class OH units; instead, a negotiated management fee is charged by the Manager directly to, or as directed by, Class O, Series O and Class OH units) of H unitholders.
+No management fees or classspecific expenses are charged to a Fund in respect of Class O, Series O and Class OH units; instead, a negotiated management fee is charged by the Manager directly to, or as directed by, Class O, Series O and Class OH unitholders, or dealers or discretionary managers on behalf of unitholders.

-Class H, Class HT4, Class HT6, Class FH, Class FH74, Class FH76, Class FH-Premium, Class H-Premium, and Class OH units (referred to individually as a Hedge Class) each have the same characteristics of Class A, Class F, Class F, Class F-Premium, Premium Class, and Class O units, respectively, except that they each use derivative instruments such as forward foreign currency contracts to hedge foreign currency exposure of the Hedge Class back into the functional currency of the Fund.
+Class H, Class HT4, Class HT6, Class FH74, Class FH76, Class FH76, Class FH-Premium, Class H-Premium, and Class OH units (individually as a Hedge Class) each have the same characteristics of Class A, Class F, Class F, Class F-Premium, Premium Class, and Class O units, respectively, except that they each use derivative instruments such as forward foreign currency contracts to hedge foreign currency exposure of the Hedge Class back into the functional currency of the Fund.

-The date upon which each Fund was established by Declaration of Trust (referred to as the Date Established) and the date upon which each class of units of each Fund was first sold to the public (referred to as the Inception Date) are reported in footnote Organization of the Fund on the Statements of Financial Position.
+The date upon which each Fund was established by Declaration of Trust (the Date Established) and the date upon which each class of units of each Fund was first sold to the public (the Inception Date) are reported in footnote Organization of the Fund on the Statements of Financial Position.

-The Schedule of Investment Portfolio of each of the Funds is as at February 29, 2024.
-The Statements of Financial Position are as at February 29, 2024 and August 31, 2023.
-The Statements of Comprehensive Income, Statements of Changes in Net Assets Attributable to Holders of Redeemable Units and the Statements of Cash Flows are for the six-month periods ended February 29, 2024 and February 28, 2023, except for Funds or classes established during either period, in which case the information presented is from the Date Established or the Inception Date to February 29, 2024 or February 28, 2023.
+The Schedule of Investment Portfolio of each of the Funds is as at February 28, 2025.
+The Statements of Financial Position are as at February 28, 2025 and August 31, 2024.
+The Statements of Comprehensive Income, Statements of Changes in Net Assets Attributable to Holders of Redeemable Units and the Statements of Cash Flows are for the six-month periods ended February 28, 2025 and February 29, 2024, except for Funds or classes established during either period, in which case the information presented is from the Date Established or the Inception Date to February 28, 2025 or February 29, 2024.

-These financial statements were approved for issuance by the Manager on April 17, 2024.
+These financial statements were approved for issuance by the Manager on April 16, 2025.

-2. Summary of Material Accounting Policy Information
+2. Material Accounting Policy Information

-These financial statements have been prepared in accordance with International Accounting Standards Interim Reporting (referred to as IAS 34) as published by the International Accounting Standards Board (referred to as the IASB).
+These financial statements have been prepared in accordance with International Accounting Standards Interim Reporting (IAS 34) as published by the International Accounting Standards Board (the IASB).